kutu-dev/luminosa/DEPLOYMENT.md

 - Create the group `vpn`.
 - Create the desired users...
 - Add any user that should have access to the services located at the private domain (`*.v.dobon.dev`) to the group `vpn`.

+### `baïkal` configurations
+Just follow the configuration wizard, then create a personal user with calendars and address books as needed.